Aquinnos/Aquinnos/README.md

 ## 💻 Frontend Developer | JavaScript | TypeScript | Next.js | Node.js

-I'm a Frontend developer with experience in building modern, scalable web applications.
+I'm a Full-Stack developer with experience in building modern, scalable web applications.
 My main focus is on frontend with React, Tailwind CSS and sometimes backend with Node.js, Express.js, SQL, and Firebase.

 ---